 The Housing Division continues to follow updates related to the new Fair Housing Rule.
-The City is working with the County to update its AFH in FY 2020-21 - and also worked with the County to draft a regional, and City specific Consolidated Plan.
-The preparation of the AFH was delayed due to the 2020 Coronavirus, but the City is in the process of finalizing its AFH, and plans to have the AFH complete by the end of 2021.
+The City is working with the County to update its AFH in FY 2022-23 - and also worked with the County to draft a regional, and City specific Consolidated Plan.
+The preparation of the AFH was delayed due to the 2020 Coronavirus, but the City recently took the draft AFH to the Housing and Human Services Commission, where it was approved, and Council will consider adopting the draft AFH in October 2022.